lyasdev/java_tips/README.md

 and differences between discussed subject. let's get started.

 Part A:
-  In this part, we are going to see some tips about using Java Collections Framework.
+  The main lack in Java Collections Framework is a clear separation between mutable and immutable collections in the API level, this separation is left to implementation details.
+This lack has the following consequences: we have to dig in implementation details to know what is collection's type, worst, a code that works fine in a given version may break at execution time in a next version (it still compiles).
+In this part, we are going to see some tips about Collections and ways to avoid bugs like those mentioned earlier.

 Item 1: Arrays.asList:
  - This utility method gives us a view on the original Array which can be used as List.
 The term view here is very important because